Risk management

 Description

-ALK’s products are subject to many statutory and regulatory requirements with respect to issues such as safety, efficacy, and production.
-The products may, in unexpected situations, be associated with allergic reactions of varying extents, durations and severities.
-Meeting high product quality standards is a prerequisite for the company’s ability to supply products and hence its competitive strength, and for the company’s earnings and sales.
+ALK’s products are subject to many statutory and regulatory requirements with respect to issues such as safety, efficacy, and quality.
+The products may be associated with side-effects such as allergic reactions of varying extents, durations, and severities.
+Meeting pharmaceutical quality standards is a prerequisite for the company’s ability to supply products and hence its competitive strength, and for the company’s earnings and sales.

-As ALK works to rationalise its product portfolio, there may be risks associated with the discontinuation of its products.
-Among others, these may include potential disruption at manufacturing sites during decommissioning work, the loss of sales from products for which no suitable ALK substitute product exists, or the inability to meet sudden spikes in demand for other products due to patients switching from discontinued products.
-Dependency on third parties for supplying input for key production processes and commercialising the company’s products in several markets entails risks that ALK would not be subject to if the company possessed the necessary in-house capabilities.
+As ALK continues to rationalise its product portfolio, there may be risks associated with the discontinuation of its products.
+Among others, these may include potential production interruptions at manufacturing sites during decommissioning and change-over work, the loss of sales from products for which no suitable ALK substitute product exists, or the inability to meet sudden spikes in demand for other products due to patients switching from discontinued products.

 Risk mitigation

-ALK stringently monitors product quality and safety, both in clinical development and in sales and marketing activities.
+ALK stringently monitors product and manufacturing quality compliance and safety via quality assurance, pharmacovigilance, and sales and marketing activities.
 If, despite the high levels of quality and safety, a situation should occur in which it is necessary to recall a product, ALK has procedures in place to ensure that this can be managed swiftly and effectively and in accordance with regulatory requirements.
 Production and manufacturing processes are subject to periodic and routine inspections by regulatory authorities as a regular part of their monitoring processes to ensure that ALK observes the prescribed requirements and standards.

 Description